Calculating The Costs of Building an ADU

 But, for the purposes of this post, which attempts to explain development costs on an apples-to-apples basis, let’s assume that the homeowner is hiring out the entire job, and not doing any of the work themselves.

 One of the best ways to convey actual costs of construction is to examine some current examples.
 Luckily, I can use the self-reported cost data from ADU owners on recent ADU tours to show some of these actual costs from recent real life examples.
-These costs include design costs, permit costs, and construction costs.
-Importantly, these costs also include the homeowner’s estimation of their sweat equity contribution.
-Here are those self-reported costs:
+These costs include design costs, permit costs, utility connection costs, and all construction costs.
+And, just as importantly, these costs also include the homeowner’s estimation of their sweat equity contribution.
+These costs do not include are landscaping costs and furniture.

 |Type||Cost||Sq footage||Cost per Sq Ft|